fonttools/fonttools/Doc/source/designspaceLib/readme.rst

    necessary to define user-facing readable names for the axis.
 Keyed by xml:lang code.
 Varlib.
 -  ``minimum``: number.
 The minimum value for this axis.
-Implies a user space value when a mapping exists.
+Implies a user space value when a mapping exists, otherwise user and design space are the same.
    MutatorMath + Varlib.
 -  ``maximum``: number.
 The maximum value for this axis.
-Implies a user space value when a mapping exists.
+Implies a user space value when a mapping exists, otherwise user and design space are the same.
    MutatorMath + Varlib.
 -  ``default``: number.
 The default value for this axis, i.e. when a new location is created, this is the value this axis will get.
-Implies a user space value when a mapping exists.
+Implies a user space value when a mapping exists, otherwise user and design space are the same.
 MutatorMath + Varlib.
 -  ``map``: list of input / output values that can describe a warp of user space to designspace coordinates.
 If no map values are present, it is assumed it is [(minimum, minimum), (maximum, maximum)].
 Varlib.